thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 Continuous Delivery is a holistic approach to IT delivery.
 It is a set of principles, foundations, and one pattern, backed by practices, that reduce the time between committing a change to a Version Control system - be it code for a feature, a bug fix, a configuration change, an infrastructure change or even just an experiment - and getting that change into the hands of the users in production safely, reliably, sustainably with confidence, and quickly.
 At the same time, all this helps to reduce stress, burnout and fatigue, and increases staff satisfaction.

 Nothing here is new.
 All this has been detailed in the 2006 paper [The Deployment Production Line](https://dannorth.net/profile/deployment_production_line.pdf) and later in the 2011 book [Continuous Delivery: Reliable Software Releases Through Build, Test, and Deployment Automation](https://app.thestorygraph.com/books/77eb0975-4194-42e7-9db3-005d4250940f).
 But, as it seems, [many engineers do not read books](https://blog.codinghorror.com/programmers-dont-read-books-but-you-should/) (... and maybe many leaders do neither).
-Or they do read books, but did not grasp the importance of the fundamentals, so they went looking for the cutting-edge.
+Or they do read books, but have gone over the importance of the fundamentals, so they went looking for the cutting-edge.
 In all honesty, cutting-edge will not make it.
 It is mastering the boring that will make the difference.

 However, the key to success is a mindset of excellence, both organisational and technological, of experimentation, of openness, and finally, that it will be alright, in the end, whatever we try.
 We also have to understand that Continuous Delivery is not an endgame.
 It is not a project we implement once, and we are done.
 It is an exercise in continuous improvement that will never be final.